felipemoraes/beautiful-jekyll/_posts/2017-06-25-dynamic-search.md

 A dynamic search system must cope with four key problems:

 1. produce an initial sample of candidate documents given the user’s query and the domain of interest;
-2. decide whether the user’s information need has been satis ed and eventually stop the interactive process;
+2. decide whether the user’s information need has been satisfied and eventually stop the interactive process;
 3. leverage the user’s feedback to learn an improved aspect model;
 4. produce an enhanced ranking given the learned aspect model.

-In the beginning of my Master, we faced this problem as group participant of the TREC DD 2016.
-In total, we submitted five runs with different approaches, and in our paper report [UFMG at the TREC 2016 Dynamic Domain track](http://trec.nist.gov/pubs/trec25/papers/ufmg-DD.pdf), we presented results for additional unofficial runs.
+In the beginning of my Master's, we tackled this problem as a participant group of the TREC DD 2016.
+In total, we submitted five runs with different approaches, and in our notebook paper [UFMG at the TREC 2016 Dynamic Domain track](http://trec.nist.gov/pubs/trec25/papers/ufmg-DD.pdf), we presented results for additional unofficial runs.

-After our participation, we noticed that even the reportedly most effective system in each domain have shown only marginal improvements compared to vanilla ad-hoc search baselines, which leverage no user feedback, as shown in the plots below:
+After our participation, we noticed that even the reportedly most effective system in each of the five domains of interest have shown only marginal improvements compared to vanilla ad-hoc search baselines, which leverage no user feedback, as shown in the plots below:

 Ebola domain            |  Polar domain :-------------------------:|:-------------------------:
 ![Ebola 2016]({{site.baseurl}}/img/TREC_Best_ebola16.png)  |  ![Polar]({{site.baseurl}}/img/TREC_Best_polar.png)

-Then, our objective turned to understand the challenges involved in building effective dynamic search systems.
-To this end, we isolated each of the aforementioned problems as a separate component of a dynamic search system as shown in figure below:
+Then, our objective turned to understanding the challenges involved in building effective dynamic search systems.
+To this end, we isolated each of the aforementioned problems as a separate component of a dynamic search system as shown in the figure below:

 :-------------------------:|
 ![Flow diagram of a typical dynamic search system ]({{site.baseurl}}/img/ds_framework.png)  |
 Flow diagram of a typical dynamic search system            |

-To study the impact of each of these components above, we used the following reference components:
+To study the impact of each of these components, we experimented with the following instantiations:

-- Baseline ranker: we generated a variety of candidate samples **R** by perturbing a reference ranking produced by a field-based weighting mode.
+- Baseline ranker: we generated a variety of candidate samples **R** by perturbing a reference ranking produced by a field-based weighting model.
 In particular, we use a field-based extension of [DPH](https://art.torvergata.it/retrieve/handle/2108/33648/85364/trec2008.pdf) (henceforth “DPHF”).
 You can find my implementation of DPH for Lucene [here](https://github.com/felipemoraes/DPH-for-Lucene).
 - Aspect modeling: we represented each aspect **a** as an aggregate of the relevant passages associated with it, with the content of each passage **p** weighted by its corresponding relevance grade **g**.
 - Dynamic reranker:  we took two state-of-the-art diversification models: [xQuAD](http://dl.acm.org/citation.cfm?id=1772780) and [PM2](http://dl.acm.org/citation.cfm?id=2348296).
 In line with the goal of dynamic search, these models attempt to satisfy as many query aspects as possible (**promoting diversity**) and as early as possible (**promoting novelty**).

 We have four research questions in this paper:

 - **Q1**.
-How does the initial document sample impacts the effectiveness of a dynamic search system?
+How does the initial document sample impact the effectiveness of a dynamic search system?
 - **Q2**.
 What is the impact of feedback modeling on the system's knowledge of the aspects underlying the user's query?
 - **Q3**.
 How do improved coverage estimates impact the system's ability to dynamically adapt its ranking strategy?
 - **Q4**.
 What is the impact of early and late stopping strategies on the attained gain-effort trade-off?

- The remainder of this post I willl summarise our findings for each of the first three questions in turn.
-Our observations are based on ACT figures averaged across 171 queries from all five domains of the TREC 2015-2016 Dynamic Domain.
+ In the remainder of this post, I willl summarise our findings for each of the first three questions in turn.
+Our observations are based on [ACT](http://dl.acm.org/citation.cfm?id=2523648) figures averaged across 171 queries from all five domains of the TREC 2015-2016 Dynamic Domain.

 ### Q1.
 Baseline ranker

  The baseline ranker component may impact the efectiveness of a dynamic search system in different moments.
-In particular, to address **Q1**, we showed evidenced two complementary hypotheses:
+In particular, to address **Q1**, we investigated two complementary hypotheses:

 > **H1**.
-At earlier interactions, the e ectiveness of the system is influenced by the precision attained by the baseline ranker.
+At earlier interactions, the effectiveness of the system is influenced by the precision attained by the baseline ranker.

 > **H2**.
-At later interactions, the e ectiveness of the system is influenced by the recall attained by the baseline ranker.
+At later interactions, the effectiveness of the system is influenced by the recall attained by the baseline ranker.

 ### Q2.
 Aspect Modeling